arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 you be given a special assignment.
 Keeper has asked you to meet him in his office.
 First, however, you must gather equipment for your next mission from the lockers in Intelligence headquarters.
+- Find slave leader Jurithus

+Dark Meeting: Your assignment is to expose and eliminate a violent dissident movement on Dromund Kaas.
+After obtaining a major lead, however, you were ordered to cease operations and meet privately with Darth Jadus–the Dark Council member overseeing Intelligence operations.
+You must return to the Citadel in Kaas City, and meet with Darth Jadus in his chambers inside the Sith Sanctum.

 High Society: Your assignment is to expose and eliminate a violent dissident movement on Dromund Kaas.
 Your handler, Watcher Two, will brief you on your